Read all about the problems with plastic waste, in the article excerpts which follow, and also go and read the full articles at the linked websites:

 Richard Horner, 45, who has been living and diving in Bali for more than five years, can be seen twisting and turning through the water, in a bid to avoid a deluge of wrappers and bags floating into him. via Horrified British diver

-But, is this sitation impossible?
+But, is this situation impossible?
 No it is not.
-International co-operation will be esential, and there will be costs, but the Wold Economic Forum has an answer which is described in the section below:
+International co-operation will be essential, and there will be costs, but the Wold Economic Forum has an answer which is described in the section below:

-8 Steps to Solve the Ocean’s Plastic Problem – World Economic Forum
+8 Steps to Solve the Ocean’s Problems with Plastic Waste – World Economic Forum

 The ocean provides us with everything we need: food, oxygen, inspiration and jobs.
 It also regulates the climate.
 Despite its vital importance, we are currently treating our ocean like an enormous dump.
 A whole garbage truck’s worth of plastic ends up in the ocean every minute, and we are way overdue in doing something about the problem.
 The good news is that this is a problem that can be solved.